What is the process for admission?

 - Is an authorization required?
 If yes, how do I obtain it?

-- Am I eligible for reimbursement for out-of network intensive out patient services provided by the OCD & Anxiety Program of Southern California, National Provider Identification Number: 1942535273
+- Am I eligible for reimbursement for out-of network intensive out patient services provided by the OCD & Anxiety Program of Southern California, National Provider Identification Number?

-- What % is reimbursed per visit for an out-of-network provider?
+- What percent of treatment is reimbursed per visit for an out-of-network provider?

 - What is the dollar amount recognized per visit (usual and customary rate or UCR)?